Civic Institutions Historic District

-The Civic Institutions Historic District in New London, Connecticut is a historic district that was listed on the National Register of Historic Places in 1990.
+The Civic Institutions Historic District in New London, Connecticut, is a historic district that was listed on the National Register of Historic Places in 1990.
 It includes six contributing buildings over a 7 acre area.
 The district includes properties that were historically developed between 1867 and 1917 to provide for the city's indigent population and to provide medical services to the community at large.
-Two of the buildings are almshouses, built in 1867 and 1917, and the others were historically associated with the delivery of medical services, and date to the turn of the 20th century.
+Two of the buildings are almshouses built in 1867 and 1917, and the others were historically associated with the delivery of medical services and date to the turn of the 20th century.
 The district properties are 179 Colman Street, 32 Walden Avenue, and 156, 158, 171, and 173-5 Garfield Avenue.

 Description and history

 The Civic Institutions Historic District is located on the western fringe of the developed core of New London.
 It is roughly bisected by Garfield Avenue, near its western end at Colman Avenue.
-The district contains the buildings of three city-owned institutions.
-These include the New London Almshouse, later Hillside Home, Memorial Hospital and the Mitchell Isolation Hospital.
+The district contains the buildings of three city-owned institutions, including the New London Almshouse, Memorial Hospital, and the Mitchell Isolation Hospital.

-On the south side of Garfield Avenue stands the former almshouse, a brick building with two wings joined by a central hyphen.
-The earlier section was built circa 1867.
-This is a masonry building in the Italianate style.
+The former almshouse stands on the south side of Garfield Avenue, a brick building with two wings joined by a central hyphen.
+The earlier section was built around 1867, a masonry building in the Italianate style.
 Construction was in part funded with a donation from businessman and former mayor Jonathan Newton Harris.
-Fifty years later the building was doubled in size, when a new main building, designed by New London architect James Sweeney, was built in front of the older building.
+The building was doubled in size 50 years later when a new main building was built in front of the older building, designed by New London architect James Sweeney.
 This was a much more elaborate building, designed in the Colonial Revival style.
 This construction was funded by a bequest from Sebastian Duffy Lawrence, who had died in 1909.
 The institution was closed in the early 1970s and sold in 1974.
 It is now a condominium building known as Briarwood Court.

-On the north side of Garfield Avenue, closer to Colman, is the original Memorial Hospital building, built in 1892, with a wing added the following year.
-Behind the hospital, facing Walden Street, is a detached hospital building that was built as a dormitory for nurses in 1901.
-Like the almshouse, construction was funded by Harris.
+The original Memorial Hospital building built in 1892 stands on the north side of Garfield Avenue, closer to Colman.
+A detached hospital building stands behind the hospital, built as a dormitory for nurses in 1901.
+Its construction was funded by Harris.
 The main buildings are in the Queen Anne style, while the later dormitory for nurses is Colonial Revival.
 Memorial Hospital operated at this location until 1918, when it was merged with Lawrence Hospital, now Lawrence + Memorial Hospital.
 The original hospital buildings were later converted for residential use.